ItachiUchiha0/payfort_plugin/README.md

 # payfort_plugin

-A flutter plugin to help flutter developer to integrate with payfort SDK easily, it supports android and ios.
+A flutter plugin to help flutter developer to integrate with payfort SDK easily, it supports android and ios from version 12.

 ## Getting Started